BiancaTaisePommerening/School_District_Analysis/README.md

 ### Scores by School Type

-The following images support that there were no effect on the scores by school type after the replacement of the ninth-grade scores on Thomas High School.
+The following images support that there were no effect on the scores by school type after the replacement.

 - Original Scores by School Type